Bharath17719/Python-Projects/README.md

     - If(a<b) AND (a<c) then display Minimum value is 'A'.
     - elif (b<a) AND (b<c) then display Minimum value is 'B'.
     - else display Minimum value is 'C'.

-5. Special Case is occured, When user entered twice the same number suppose A=33, B=33, C=45.
+4. Special Case is occured, When user entered twice the same number suppose A=33, B=33, C=45.
 'It Display the Maximum : 45 ,Two Number are equal 33,33'.

+5. Sample Images:
 <img width="948" height="503" alt="Screenshot 2025-08-14 075734" src="https://github.com/user-attachments/assets/043ffb2e-9e45-4ef9-aa75-991a75f34583" />

 <img width="953" height="489" alt="Screenshot 2025-08-14 080510" src="https://github.com/user-attachments/assets/0143d59b-b904-40ff-b727-ccf50372d518" />